-The code in this method will handle messages received for this conversation from the AOL server.
+- A textEntered method should be defined.
+The code in this method will be automatically executed whenever the user presses return after typing a message into the window's text field.
+The code in your textEntered method should send the contents of the text field as an IM message and display it in the ChatWindow's text area. - A messageReceived method should be defined to handle messages received for this conversation from the AOL server.
 These messages will actually first be accessed by invoking in.nextPacket within the dataAvailable method of your IMControl class.
 The code in dataAvailable will need to determine which ChatWindow should display the message and then invoke the messageReceived method of that ChatWindow, passing the message as a parameter.
+The parameter passed to messageReceived should be a TOCServerPacket rather than a String.